| | | | | |

 Roll the strips of chicken fillet on all sides in flour and shake off the excess.

-Coating chicken pieces in flour.
+Coating chicken in flour mixture.

 4. Dip Chicken in Buttermilk